rpglab/rpglab.github.io/people/_posts/2024-10-16-Oluwafolajimi-Bolusteve.md

 github:
 twitter:
 facebook:
-alumni:
+alumni: true
 ---

-Oluwafolajimi Bolusteve is an Undergraduate student in the Department of Electrical and Computer Engineering working at the RPG lab.
+Oluwafolajimi Bolusteve was an Undergraduate student in the Department of Electrical and Computer Engineering working at the RPG lab.
+He performed research in the RPG Lab from 2024.10 to 2026.04.

 ## Education
 * B.S., Electrical Engineering, University of Houston, TX, USA, 2024.09-Present